-What makes a Casa Particular different to a hostel or hotel?
+What makes a casa particular different to a hostel or hotel?

 A casa is different to a hostel or hotel in that it is a privately-owned residence.
-Casa hosts pay the government for the privilege of renting their spare rooms, but they keep the entire profit from your stay.
-So, if you opt for a casa experience, you can rest assured that your money is helping a Cuban family directly.
+Casa hosts pay the government for the privilege of renting their spare rooms, but they keep the entire profits earned from your stay.
+So, if you opt for a casa experience, you can rest assured that your money is going directly to a Cuban family.

 The best part about casa stays are the families you get to know.
-In most cases, your hosts will be eager to share information about your location and local activities, usually over a meal or bebida!
+In most cases, your hosts will be eager to share information about your location and local activities, usually over a meal or bebida.
 I learned so much in just a few days, purely through the kindness of Cuban families who were willing to slog through my broken Spanish to share with me.

 What are the facilities like?

-Some casas are brightly painted, others have framed photos adorning the walls, but all offer something that a generic resort cannot: an authentic glimpse into Cuban culture.
+Cuban casas are all unique and often packed with latino character.
+Some are brightly painted, others have framed photos adorning the walls, but all offer something that a generic resort cannot: an authentic glimpse into Cuban culture.